-The Daily Commute - Part 1
+The Daily Commute (Part 1)

 April 16, 2017

 It was hump-day Wednesday when I had awakened, and I was feeling a little sluggish.
-I had hit the snooze button three times after 7:00 am and slowly got out bed to begin getting ready at 7:27 am.
+I had hit the snooze button three times after 7:00 am and slowly got out of bed to begin getting ready for work.
 The thought of calling off of work entered my mind, but I shook it off instead and began my morning routine.
 I couldn’t seem to get it going and let time slip away from me as the clock read 8:34 am.
 My clothes were already ironed thankfully, and my shower and grooming routine were completed as well.
 The only tasks left were to get dressed and make it to my train before 8:55 am.

-I locked my front door and jumped in my car as the clock on my dashboard read 8:41am.
+I locked my front door and jumped into my car as the clock on my dashboard read 8:41am.
 I roughly had less than fifteen minutes to arrive at the Metra station and park, and I knew that I probably would have to make a mad dash to the train platform.
 I had heard the freight train horn and instinctively went in the opposite direction of my normal route because I didn’t have a second to waste due to railroad track blockage.
-I then zoomed to the corner and turned on my left turn signal at the stop sign.
-As luck would have it, the motorist in front of me was driving less than the speed limit, and that send me into orbit because I now had less than ten minutes to get to the train.
+I then zoomed to the corner and turned on my left-turn signal at the stop sign.
+As luck would have it, the motorist in front of me was driving less than the speed limit, and that send me into orbit because I now had less than ten minutes to get myself to the train.
 This torture continued for a half mile until we arrived at the stop light, and the clock read 8:46 am.
-I had decided to chance it by going in the direction of the railroad tracks once the light turned green because if I stayed behind this slow-driving motorist, I would surely miss my train.
+I decided to chance it by going in the direction of the railroad tracks once the light turned green because if I stayed behind this slow-driving motorist, I would surely miss my train.